 4. Sell what you don’t use

-5. Cut expenses
+5. Cut down on your expenses